samdalvai/AzureDevOps/README.md

 <br>

+# Application demo

+A demo version of the web application is available at the following address: https://concerthubapp.azurewebsites.net/.
+Please keep in mind that the application is deployed as a free demonstration, thus it will not be always available online.

 # How the application is deployed

 The web application is deployed as a Docker multi-container app on [Microsoft Azure](https://azure.microsoft.com/en-us/).
 There are a total of three containers: